ZENKOKU (CDB) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 ZENKOKU Historical Price

-According to the latest data gathered on ZENKOKU live price page, the current price of ZENKOKU is 0.00199898USD.
-The circulating supply of ZENKOKU(CDB) is 969.59M CDB , giving it a market capitalization of $1.94M.
+According to the latest data gathered on ZENKOKU live price page, the current price of ZENKOKU is 0.00207345USD.
+The circulating supply of ZENKOKU(CDB) is 969.59M CDB , giving it a market capitalization of $2.01M.

 - 30 Days0.00%$ --$ 0.003396$ 0.000369